jpjpjp/lm-v2-dev-portal-poc/guides/introduction.md

-# Introduction

-## Welcome to the new Lunch Money Developer Portal Preview
+# Welcome to the Lunch Money Developer Portal Preview

 We're happy to announce that the Lunch Money v2 API is now available for community developer testing.
 This version addresses much of the feedback we received from the developer community about our API, including the request to provide an OpenAPI Specification for the API.